Balkans: Nature and natural resources

-Over the centuries forests have been cut down and replaced with bush.
+Over the centuries, forests have been cut down and replaced with bush.
 In the southern part and on the coast there is evergreen vegetation.
 Inland there are woods typical of Central Europe (oak and beech, and in the mountains, spruce, fir and pine).
-The tree line in the mountains lies at the height of 1800–2300 m.
+The tree line in the mountains lies at the height of 1,800–2,300 m.
 The land provides habitats for numerous endemic species, including extraordinarily abundant insects and reptiles that serve as food for a variety of birds of prey and rare vultures.

 The soils are generally poor, except on the plains, where areas with natural grass, fertile soils and warm summers provide an opportunity for tillage.
 Elsewhere, land cultivation is mostly unsuccessful because of the mountains, hot summers and poor soils, although certain cultures such as olive and grape flourish.

 Resources of energy are scarce, except in Kosovo, where considerable coal, lead, zinc, chromium and silver deposits are located.
 Other deposits of coal, especially in Bulgaria, Serbia and Bosnia, also exist.
 Lignite deposits are widespread in Greece.
 Petroleum scarce reserves exist in Greece, Serbia and Albania.
 Natural gas deposits are scarce.
 Hydropower is in wide use, from over 1,000 dams.
 The often relentless bora wind is also being harnessed for power generation.

 Metal ores are more usual than other raw materials.
 Iron ore is rare, but in some countries there is a considerable amount of copper, zinc, tin, chromite, manganese, magnesite and bauxite.
 Some metals are exported.

 History and geopolitical significance

 Antiquity

 The Balkan region was the first area in Europe to experience the arrival of farming cultures in the Neolithic era.
 The Balkans have been inhabited since the Paleolithic and are the route by which farming from the Middle East spread to Europe during the Neolithic (7th millennium BC).
+The first known Neolithic culture of Old Europe was Kakanj culture that appeared in Central Bosnia's town of Kakanj and covered periods dated from 6795 to 4900 BC.

 The practices of growing grain and raising livestock arrived in the Balkans from the Fertile Crescent by way of Anatolia and spread west and north into Central Europe, particularly through Pannonia.
 Two early culture-complexes have developed in the region, Starčevo culture and Vinča culture.
 The Balkans are also the location of the first advanced civilizations.
 Vinča culture developed a form of proto-writing before the Sumerians and Minoans, known as the Old European script, while the bulk of the symbols had been created in the period between 4500 and 4000 BC, with the ones on the Tărtăria clay tablets even dating back to around 5300 BC.

 The identity of the Balkans is dominated by its geographical position; historically the area was known as a crossroads of cultures.
 It has been a juncture between the Latin and Greek bodies of the Roman Empire, the destination of a massive influx of pagan Bulgars and Slavs, an area where Orthodox and Catholic Christianity met, as well as the meeting point between Islam and Christianity.